wraiford/blank-gib/STYLEGUIDE.md

 ```

 NEVER skip using these curly brackets.
 Although most changes should be laser-focused on the concrete issue at hand (bug/feature/etc.), this is one where you should fix ASAP if it's noticed.

+#### Use truthy assertions with ! as a last resort

+Actual ! assertions, like `ibGib.data!.myProp` should be AVOIDED almost always.
+Instead, throw an error.

+_note: In this particular case of `ibGib.data`, this would be an UNEXPECTED error which is detailed elsewhere in this styleguide._

+thrownewun

 ### Markdown